Den4200/python-project-starter/README.md

 ## Shortcuts
 In `start-shortcut\create_python_project.bat` change the directory to where this package is installed.
 You can then move/copy that shortcut to wherever you'd like.
 ## The Road Ahead
-* Adding Linux and Mac OS compatibility
+* Add Linux and Mac OS compatibility
-* Adding docker files
+* Add docker files
-* Adding a setup.py
+* Add a setup.py